sqlxpert/stay-stopped-aws-rds-aurora/README.md

 later!
 Repeat both operations in that order until the database is finally stopped.

-> Stopping a cloud database is not so simple; it's a distributed computing problem.
-Each professional who tackles a complex problem contributes a piece of the puzzle.
-By publishing our work on an open-source basis, we can learn from each other.
-Please get in touch with ideas for improving Stay-Stopped!

 ### Further Reading

 - [Making retries safe with idempotent APIs](https://aws.amazon.com/builders-library/making-retries-safe-with-idempotent-APIs/)